 intermediate transient status, like Pending or ContainerCreating, indicating they are still starting up.
 To continuously monitor the

-Pods, you can specify the --watch
+Pods, you can specify the --watch flag with the command:

 $ kubectl -n submariner-operator get pods